PangeaCake/quarry/README.rst

     $ pip install quarry

-Here's where the python 3 part comes out.
+Here's where the python 3 part comes in.
 However, do note YMMV.

 Twisted on python 3 + windows was broken at least for me.
 To fix this, we need to do some extra stuff.